ccoutant/dwarf-locations/005-locations-on-stack.md

 > The `DW_OP_drop` operation pops the entry at the top of the stack.

+For `DW_OP_pick`, change the description to:

+> The single operand of the DW_OP_pick operation provides a 1-byte
+> index.
+A copy of the stack entry with the specified index (0 through
+> 255, inclusive) is pushed onto the stack.
+The top of the stack (most
+> recently added entry) has index 0.

 The following operations that were in section 2.5.1.3 are moved to other sections:

 - `DW_OP_deref`, `DW_OP_deref_size`, `DW_OP_deref_type`,